shuspieler/vsomeip-with-CANoe/documentation/vsomeipConfiguration.md

 - **security** (optional) - If specified the credential passing mechanism is activated.
 However no credential or security checks are done as long as `check_credentials` isn't set to `true`, but the routing manager client ID must be configured if security tag is specified and shall not be set to 0x6300.
 If `check_credentials` is set to `true`, the routing managers UID and GID needs to be specified using `routing-credentials` tag.
 - **NOTE**: As long as no `security` node exists, the security implementation is switched off.
 This also means, no external security library will be loaded and used.

-    If the `security` field is left empty, vSomeIP will treat it as external security.
-In this case, an external library, such as `libvsomeip-sec.so.1`, will be loaded automatically.
-A vSomeIP info log message will indicate the library being utilized (e.g., `[info] Using external security implementation!`).

     - **check_credentials** (optional) - Specifies whether security checks are active or not.
 This includes credentials checks on connect as well as all policies checks configured in follow, valid values are `true` or `false`.
 The default value is `false`. **NOTE**: vsomeip's security implementation can be put in a so called `Audit Mode` where all security violations will be logged but allowed.
 This mode can be used to build a security configuration.
 To activate the `Audit Mode` the 'security' object has to be included in the json file but the `check_credentials` switch has to be set to `false`.
     - **allow_remote_clients** (optional) - Specifies whether incoming remote requests / subscriptions are allowed to be sent to a local proxy / client.
 If not specified, all remote requests / subscriptions are allowed to be received by default.
 Valid values are `true` and `false`.
 The default value is `true`.
     - **policies** (array) - Specifies the security policies.
 Each policy at least needs to specify `allow` or `deny`.